General Fusion: Funding

 As of 2021, General Fusion had received $430 million in funding.
+General Fusion was not among the eight companies to receive funding as part of the United States Department of Energy Milestone-Based Fusion Development Program.

+In May 2025, General Fusion released an open letter requesting additional funding against the backdrop of a challenging funding landscape and reduced operations: "All we need now is the capital to finish the job.
+We are opening our doors and actively seeking strategic options..."
+Reports indicate that the level of staff reduction is 25% of a 140-strong workforce.

 Rounds

 Investors included Chrysalix venture capital, the Business Development Bank of Canada—a Canadian federal Crown corporation, Bezos Expeditions, Cenovus Energy, Pender Ventures, Khazanah Nasional—a Malaysian sovereign wealth fund, and Sustainable Development Technology Canada (STDC).

 Chrysalix Energy Venture Capital, a Vancouver-based venture capital firm, led a C$1.2 million seed round of financing in 2007.
 Other Canadian venture capital firms that participated in the seed round were GrowthWorks Capital and BDC Venture Capital.

 In 2009, a consortium led by General Fusion was awarded C$13.9 million by SDTC to conduct a four-year research project on "Acoustically Driven Magnetized Target Fusion"; SDTC is a foundation established by the Canadian government.
 The other member of the consortium is Los Alamos National Laboratory.

 A 2011 Series B round raised $19.5 million from a syndicate including Bezos Expeditions, Braemar Energy Ventures, Business Development Bank of Canada, Cenovus Energy, Chrysalix Venture Capital, Entrepreneurs Fund, and Pender Ventures.

 In May 2015 the government of Malaysia's sovereign wealth fund, Khazanah Nasional Berhad, led a $27 million funding round.

 SDTC awarded General Fusion a further C$12.75 million in March 2016 to for the project "Demonstration of fusion energy technology" in a consortium with McGill University (Shock Wave Physics Group) and Hatch Ltd.

 In October 2018 Canadian Minister for Innovation, Science and Economic Development, Navdeep Bains, announced that the Canadian government's Strategic Innovation Fund would invest C$49.3 million in General Fusion.

 In December 2019, General Fusion raised $65 million in Series E equity financing from Singapore's Temasek Holdings, Bezos and Chrisalix, concurrently with another $38 million from Canada's Strategic Innovation Fund.
 The firm said the funds would permit it to begin the design, construction, and operation of its Fusion Demonstration Plant.

 In January 2021, the company announced funding by Shopify founder Tobias Lütke's Thistledown Capital.